chirun-ncl/chirun/docs/source/index.rst

    The Chirun project is under active development and so the contents of this documentation are subject to change.

-   As of May 2023, the Chirun LTI tool and web builder/editor are being completely rewritten.
+   As of February 2024, the Chirun LTI tool and web builder/editor are usable, but we are still working on writing documentation.
-   This version of the documentation is up to date with that, but is missing a lot of detail while the features settle down.

 Chirun produces flexible and accessible course notes, in a variety of formats, from LaTeX or Markdown source.
 It is aimed primarily at notes in the mathematical sciences.